gideonshaked/eecs398-final-project-power-outages/index.md

 - **Advantages**: The coefficient of determination provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
 It complements RMSE by showing how well the model captures overall variance rather than just minimizing error.

-Together, RMSE and coefficient of determination offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.
+Together, RMSE and the coefficient of determination offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.

 ## Baseline Model